PoyoP0yo/m/process3.md

 - [References](#references)
 ---
 # Purpose
-This document covers the best practices on getting a job as a Machine Learning Engineer.
-Knowing what to do and where to look to get the job is the first step in a successful career out of college.
+This document covers the best practices on getting a job as a Machine Learning Engineer directly out of college.
+Knowing what to do and where to look to get the job is the first step in a successful career after college.
 You should start right away as you have valuable college resources to aid you in this process.

 # Major Classes To Take